SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 and to lambdas in other programming languages.

-Closures can capture and store references to any constants and variables from the context in which they are defined.
+Closures can capture and store references to any constants and variables from the context in which they're defined.
 This is known as :newTerm:`closing over` those constants and variables.
 Swift handles all of the memory management of capturing for you.